victorkingi/sally/setup/README.md

 | n                 | Show numerical addresses      |
 | p                 | Shows process ID and name     |

-This will show all ports currenting being used by the system.
-If they are a lot, you could use the command `netstat -l{t or u depending if a tcp or udp port was reported}np | grep -w ':{PORT_NUMBER_REPORTED}'` to only show the process using the specific port.
+This will show all ports currently being used by the system.
+If they are a lot, you could use the command `netstat -l{t or u depending if a tcp or udp port was reported}np | grep -w ':{PORT_NUMBER_REPORTED}'` which will pipe the output into `grep` and `grep` will filter out the port number specified.
-With this information, you could then check if it is an important process and make a decision to free the port or use a different port by changing `start_node_5.sh` code
+With this information, you could then check if it is an important process and make a decision to free the port or use a different port by changing `start_node_5.sh` code.
+**NB:-** Only node 5 will run http and web socket api.